CuboidRaptor/Python-Beetroot/README.rst

 - beetroot.speed() ; Use as a decorator, memoizes and Cython compiles code to **MASSIVELY** speed up code.
 I think.

+- beetroot.retargs() ; Returns a list of all arguments of function.

 Memory functions and stuff:
 ===========================